jfcorsini/aviguardx/README.md

 This repository contains the work for identifying and detecting flying objects using two antennas.
 This was done for a [Product Development Project course](http://pdp.fi/) at Aalto University.

+The code responsible for building the website where the final images were displayed can be found [here](https://github.com/jfcorsini/aviguardx-app).

 The structure of this project is split into multiple submodules:

 - **gnuradio**: Contains the GNURadio file that was used to process data from a KerberosSDR device, which uses 2 RTL-SDR dongles.
 This repository also contains a logic to run the data acquisition for a few seconds to capture some data into a specific folder.